mitchg/mitchg/README.md

 - Hello fellow Humans

-If you are in a wasting time frame of mind, and reading such stuff as this README, I will do my best to provide you with something to occupy your time.
-I originally began using Github to document my forays into keeping track of my preferred Neovim configurations onUbuntu that I use on Ubuntu.
-Like most projects, it is never kept sufficiently updated, but does help me to keep track of what I am currently doing.
+If you are in a time wasting frame of mind, and reading such stuff as this README, I will do my best to provide you with something to occupy your time.
+I originally began using Github to document my forays into keeping track of my preferred Neovim configurations on Ubuntu.
+Like most of my projects, it is never kept sufficiently updated, but does help me to keep track of what I am currently doing.

 COMING SOON:
 I plan to be adding a new  projects shortly.